 Mexican hotels in the River Maya area, in particular, have targeted the honeymoon market with their many styles of rooms.
 Choose from boutique to budget, luxury to basic and quirky to plain ordinary.
 Whatever type of accommodation you are looking for they probably have it.
 Look out also for emerging areas to theUK passengers such as Los Cabos and Puerto Vallarta.

 Weddings in Mexico

-Cancun or the Playa del Carmen and the River Maya area is the most popular area for getting married in Mexico.
-Minimum residency is 3 to 5 days before you can marry and the regular documents are required such as; 10 year passport, birth Certificates, Decree absolute if married before and Death certificate if widowed.
+Cancun, Playa del Carmen or Tulum to name a few on the River Maya costal area are the most popular areas for getting married in Mexico.
+Minimum residency is 3 to 5 days before you can marry and the regular documents are required such as; 10-year passport, birth Certificates, Decree absolute if married before and Death certificate if widowed.
 Adoption certificate if adopted and deed poll certificate if your name has been changed.
 Minimum age is 18 years old.
 Witnesses may not be related to the bride or groom and a blood test is mandatory in the resort.
 Translation costs will be incurred for local documents such as the marriage application and certificate.

 Things to do and See in Mexico

 Mexico has become a firm favourite for its wonderful beaches and year-round climate. the beaches of the Yucatan are what we all dream of with white sands and crystal clear waters, added to this wonderful coral reefs to explore by snorkel or enjoy the vast selection of water sports.